 For a lending protocol, it’s very necessary that capital from your lenders or LPs doesn’t sit idle.
 It should generate income.
 So, what do you do?
 You lend it out to those in the need.
 All this capital lent to borrowers, cumulatively accounts for protocol’s TLO.
 This amount is later paid back by borrowers with interest.
-Usually, a small part of this interest along with a ‘fee’ charged from different parties involved in the process goes to protocol’s treasury.
-Rest is paid back to lenders.
+Usually, a small part of this interest along with a ‘fee’ charged from different parties involved in the process goes to the protocol’s treasury.
+The rest is paid back to the lenders.
 The capital which hasn’t been repaid yet accounts for protocol’s TOD.

 Clearpool has effectively differentiated itself within the space by offering variable interest rates rather than the fixed interest rates of Maple and TrueFi.
 This important yet subtle change primes Clearpool for dominating an untouched sub-sect of undercollateralized lending.
 As a younger protocol in its growth phase, it is primed to realize its massive potential alongside the growth of crypto UC lending as a whole.

-Also, data on all the aforementioned parameters for Teller couldn’t be found as it’s architecture is fundamentally different from the other UC lending protocols.
+Also, data on all the aforementioned parameters for Teller couldn’t be found as it’s architecture is fundamentally different from other UC lending protocols.